RTradeLtd/Temporal/README.md

 ## Usage and Features

 Before attempting to use Temporal you will need to install it.
-Even if you are going to be using our dockerized tooling, an install of Temporal is needed.
+Even if you are going to be using our dockerized tooling, an install of Temporal is needed primarily for configuration file initialization, and running of a [kaas](https://github.com/RTradeLtd/kaas) grpc server.

+Please note that a full-blown Temporal instance including the payment processing backend can take awhile, and requires an API key for [ChainRider](https://chainrider.io/) as well as a fully synced [geth node](https://github.com/ethereum/go-ethereum), and [bchd node](https://github.com/gcash/bchd).
+We will *not* be covering the setup of either chainrider, geth, and bchd, please consult appropriate documentation for setting those up.

+The rest of this usage documentation will be covering a bare-minimum Temporal setup which does not include any payment processing capabilities.

 ### Installing Temporal